 Congaree National Park in South Carolina

 Congaree National Park earned its status in 2003.
 Originally, it had protection as a national monument in 1976.
-Shortly after that, it earned a designation as a Unesco biosphere reserva in 1983.
+Shortly after that, it earned a designation as a Unesco biosphere reserve in 1983.
 This is absolutely a place worth protecting and visiting.

-As one of the newest national parks, it is also one of the last examples of old-growth bottomland hardwood forest.
+As one of the newest national parks, it is also one of the last examples of old-growth bottomland hardwood forests.
 Beautiful in an unusual way, it boasts some lovely yet strange natural sculptures.
 They crop up out of giant cypress trees across the park.